rupl/chrisruppel.com/blog/_posts/2018-05-01-matomo-analytics.md

 ## Respecting DNT headers

-One thing <abbr title="Google Analytics">GA</abbr> doesn't do is respect your **Do Not Track** header, or <abbr title="Do Not Track">DNT</abbr> for short.
+One thing GA doesn't do is respect your **Do Not Track** header.

-DNT is a setting in many web browsers that _theoretically_ allows people to opt-out of being tracked across the web.
+<abbr title="Do Not Track">DNT</abbr> is a setting in many web browsers that _theoretically_ allows people to opt-out of being tracked across the web.
 Except it's completely optional to respect the setting, and there's no way to enforce it across the web.
 As a consumer of the web, the only way to protect yourself from bad actors is to use a privacy-oriented browser like [Brave](https://brave.com) or [Tor](https://www.torproject.org) and block as much as you can locally.

 However, people using Matomo to collect data can be good web citizens.

 With one toggle in the settings Motomo honors the DNT preference of visitors.
-Then, even though the script might be fetched from the server, Matomo will not log visitors' activity in its database.
-The only equivalent in GA would be wrapping the tracking code with custom JS to check the header before initializing, a difficult ask for non-coders.
+Look in **Privacy &raquo; Users opt-out** to change the setting.
+With DNT support enabled, even though the script might be fetched from the server, Matomo will not log visitors' activity in its database.
+If you want to take it even further, there is a setting to detect DNT on the client-side and avoid making any requests to Matomo.

+With GA one would have to wrap the tracking code with custom JS to check the `navigator.doNotTrack` setting before initializing.
+However that's a difficult ask for non-coders, and it's nice that Matomo offers the option as part of the tracking code generator.

 <aside class="info">
   <p>I respect your privacy.
 When you enable DNT, <strong>I will not log your visit at all</strong>.</p>